preetijuturu/p280s21project3/policy_recommendation.md

 * Summary:

 * Notes:
+will be compacted into summary section - notes will be removed for organization purposes
 * Chapter 1: How Does the Cap-and-Trade Program Work?
     * **Cap-and-Trade Program**
         * Reduces greenhouse gas (GHG) emissions by setting caps on major green house gas emissions producers.